 This is a fascinating concept for fresh produce marketers because let’s face it, there are a whole lot of competitors who are growing and selling the exact same products that you grow and sell.
 As a fresh produce marketer, you have the exciting opportunity to create intangible value through your marketing efforts.
 You have the opportunity to become the purple cow marketer in a field of brown cows.

 Here’s the truth: You can be a brown cow marketer and have a perfectly successful career in this industry.
 You don’t have to have a stand-out consumer brand in order to sell your products.
-That can be one of the blessings about being in the fresh produce business – but it can also be a curse.
+That can be one of the blessings of being in the fresh produce business – but it can also be a curse.
 Your products will sell with or without becoming the “purple cow” of your category, but that doesn’t mean remarkable marketing won’t turn the dial for your company as the industry moves more and more away from being commodity-centric.